pvr26/ai-learning-hub/README.md

 - Flask-Migrate for database migrations
 - JWT for authentication
 - Flask-CORS for handling CORS
-- PostgreSQL as the database
+- SQLite as the database
+- Google's Gemini AI for chat functionality

 ### Frontend
 - React with Material-UI for the interface
 - React Router for navigation
 - Axios for API calls
 - Context API for state management
+- React Markdown for rendering AI chat responses
 - Modern responsive design